The Clamp in Use

 The Vacuum Bridge Clamp is removed from the bridge and locating pins are removed.
 The bridge is firmly glued to the top.

-A 1/2" foam rubber gasket is glued to the bottom surface of the frame to conform to the top and produce an air tight seal for clamping.
-The flexible, yet firm, foam rubber gasket can even form an air tight seal when a portion of the clamp is placed over a pick guard or the top is very arched.
+A 1/2" foam gasket is glued to the bottom surface of the frame to conform to the top and produce an air tight seal for clamping.
+The flexible, yet firm, foam gasket can even form an air tight seal when a portion of the clamp is placed over a pickguard or the top is very arched.
 And of course, the foam bottom gasket does not mark or harm the top or finish.

-In operation, air is pulled from under the rubber membrane by the vacuum pump and the vacuum created sucks the membrane down to the guitar top surface at a pressure of 14 pounds/square inch - atmospheric pressure at sea level.
+In operation, air is pulled from under the neoprene membrane by the vacuum pump and the vacuum created sucks the membrane down to the guitar top surface at a pressure of 14 psi (pounds/square inch - atmospheric pressure at sea level).
 That's 98 pounds of clamping pressure on an average bridge - about 7 square inches of surface.
 That's enough to glue it well.

 These instructions are not intended to demonstrate the complete bridge gluing process but rather to show how this tool is used in the clamping portion of this process.
 All other steps - preparation of the top and bridge surfaces, locating the bridge accurately, pinning the bridge in place, glue clean up, etc. - are the same as for gluing a bridge down with ordinary deep-throat clamps.
 We are assuming that there is already bridge gluing experience and the entire bridge gluing process should be familiar already.